shahrozeabbas/neutrophil-temporal-analysis/README.md

 **The 10X Flex Time-Course Experiment:**

 To understand how neutrophils respond to sample processing time, the authors performed a time-course experiment using the Flex technology.
-Blood samples were collected and cells were profiled at multiple time points (0h, 2h, 4h, 6h, 8h, and 24h) before sequencing.
+Blood samples were collected and cells were profiled at multiple time points (0h, 2h, 4h, 6h, 8h, and 24h) from 3 donors before sequencing.
 This experimental design allows investigation of:
 - Transcriptional changes induced by sample handling
 - Stress response signatures over time
 - Technical vs. biological variation in neutrophil gene expression

 ## Motivation for This Analysis

-While the original study focused on method comparison, **this repository performs an in-depth temporal analysis** of the neutrophil time-course data using advanced computational methods.
-Specifically, we apply **DRVI (Disentangled Representation Variational Inference)** to:
+While the original study focused on method comparison, **this repository performs an in-depth temporal analysis** of the neutrophil time-course data using deep learning methods.
+Specifically, I applied **DRVI (Disentangled Representation Variational Inference)** to:

 1. **Disentangle biological from technical variation** - Separate true temporal dynamics from donor-specific effects
 2. **Identify time-varying transcriptional programs** - Discover which biological pathways change systematically over time
 3. **Characterize stress responses** - Quantify immediate-early gene activation and cellular stress signatures
 4. **Enable biological interpretation** - Map latent dimensions to specific genes and pathways

-This analysis demonstrates how modern deep learning approaches can extract deeper biological insights from time-series single-cell data.
+This analysis demonstrates how modern deep learning approaches can resolve deeper biological insights from time-series single-cell data.

 ## 📋 Overview

 This project analyzes time-course 10X Flex single-cell RNA-seq data from blood cells to:
-1. Build a multi-cell-type blood atlas while regressing out technical variation
+1. Build a blood cell-type atlas while regressing out technical variation
 2. Focus on neutrophils and identify temporal transcriptional programs
 3. Discover biological pathways activated or suppressed over time